 IndoAgri owns strategically located estates and production facilities across Indonesia.
-The Group's planted area occupies 300,536 hectares, of which oil palm is the dominant crop, followed by rubber, sugar cane, timber, cocoa and tea.
+The Group's planted area occupies 301,721 hectares.
+Oil palm is the dominant crop, followed by sugar cane, rubber and other crops.
 Our plantations are largely located in Sumatra and Kalimantan, while our refineries are mainly sited at major cities including Jakarta, Medan, Surabaya and Bitung.

-IndoAgri has a 30% interest in FP Natural Resources Limited, which owns a 59.7% shareholding in RHI, the largest integrated sugar business in the Philippines.
+IndoAgri has a 30% interest in FPNRL, which in turn holds a 62.9% interest in RHI, the largest integrated sugar business in the Philippines.